ahadjixenofontos/pres-pipeline/PITCHME.md

 Won't be so obvious when you are dealing with things that are not intuitive.

 Successful big tech and company culture or managerial styles

 +++

+**Example**
+Some personality traits predict behaviors, to varying extents.

+**Message**
+Resist the urge to fill in the blanks.

+Note:
+In our employee personality and performance example, it would be a jump to go from talking about the traits that you have measured, infer behavior and then somehow try to link those behaviors to their performance!

+If you found that employees with high individualism, which is the tendency to focus on oneself and one's personal goals, perform better at public presentations, it would be a leap to assume that it's because they prefer to engage in behaviors that make them stand out from others, even though that behavior is correlated with individualism in the literature.

+Fortunately, leaps are also known as hypotheses, so you could devise a follow up study to see if that is indeed true.

+Academics tend to care more about mechanism than business people.
+It's the difference between wanting to know WHY individualists perform better at public speaking, and only wanting to know THAT individualists perform better at public speaking - which is actionable information.

++++